top of page

 An important aspect: while the data shows that the risk increases linearly with alcohol consumption, there is with no "safe threshold".

-If you need support to reset your nutrition and lifestyle habits to facilitate at least a short period without alcohol, I'm here, get in touch anytime!
+Also: if you need support to reset your nutrition and lifestyle habits to facilitate at least a short period without alcohol, I'm here, get in touch anytime!

 -------------------------------